What Is Pupil Premium Funding?

 The rationale behind implementing this type of approach was to secure a shared and distributive model by broadening the profile of the pupil premium strategy, and raise awareness of the national agenda to diminish the gaps within school groups.

-For more information on Pupil Premium at Oak Wood School, please contact Miss E Turner.
+For more information regarding Pupil Premium at Oak Wood School, please contact Miss T Naidu.